information

 • Noise, Vibration, and Dust: Construction creates noise, vibration, and dust.

-• Periods of Inactivity: Work could be conducted in multiple phases.
-A variety of factors, including conditions underground, weather, subcontractor schedules, and availability of materials may cause periods of inactivity.
+• Periods of Inactivity: Work will occur in phases, and there may be periods of inactivity between phases.
+A variety of factors, including conditions underground, weather, subcontractor schedules, and availability of materials may affect the schedule.

 • Maintained Service: Water and other utilities will remain in service during construction.